 Once you’ve compared quotes, you can click “Customize coverage” to adjust your deductibles, add or subtract towing and rental car coverage, and customize other aspects of your policy.

-Is it Important to Have Medical Payments Coverage as Part of My Indiana Car Insurance?
+Do I Need Medical Payments Coverage as Part of My Indiana Car Insurance?

 Medical payments (MedPay) coverage pays medical expenses for you and your passengers if you’re hurt in an accident.
 While limits are usually low, MedPay can be useful because it can cover co-pays and deductibles your health insurance won’t pay for.
 It can also help you keep more money if you get a settlement, under Indiana’s medical payments subrogation statute.
 (We would explain “subrogation,” but we don’t want to bore your socks off)